Harald Næss: Early life and education

 Næss was born in Kristiansand, Norway on December 27, 1925.
 He completed his cand.philol. at the University of Oslo in 1952.
 During his studies, he lived in Lysaker with the elderly Elsa Dybwad and her family.
 Dybwad's deceased husband, Christian Dybwad, had been one of Knut Hamsun's groomsmen.
 Næss subsequently moved to Stabekk, where he lived with a family related to Hamsun's friend Erik Frydenlund.
 Frydenlund's daughter Signe showed Næss 70 previously unknown letters sent to her father.

 Career

-Næss' academic career began in 1953, when he accepted a lecturer position in King's College at the Durham University in Newcastle-upon-Tyne (now Newcastle University).
+Næss' academic career began in 1953, when he accepted a lecturer position in King's College at Durham University in Newcastle-upon-Tyne (now Newcastle University).
 Among his colleagues was James McFarlane, a noted Ibsen scholar with whom he would later collaborate on Knut Hamsun: Selected Letters (1990).